github/docs/content/admin/all-releases.md

 ## Currently supported

-See [GitHub Enterprise](https://github.com/enterprise) for information about the latest release.
+See [{% data variables.product.prodname_enterprise %}](https://github.com/enterprise) for information about the latest release.

 {% for supportedRelease in enterpriseServerReleases.supported %}
 - [Enterprise Server {{supportedRelease}}](/enterprise-server@{{supportedRelease}})